AlexsLemonade/training-modules/scRNA-seq/02-tag-based_pre-processing_scRNA-seq.md

 available to play around with.
 For this example, we will use the [1k pbmc](https://support.10xgenomics.com/single-cell-gene-expression/datasets/3.0.0/pbmc_1k_v2).
 We will process a fastq file of this as an example.
-For practical purposes as far as time constraints, we have subset this fastq file to the first 3 million reads.
+To limit the amount of time this takes to run in the context of this workshop, we have subset this fastq file

 *Note*: depending on the state of the data you are working with, ie. if you have a `.bcl` file, you will need to use `CellRanger` with their `mkfastq` command to make fastq files from this.
-However, because most publicly available data is in fastq format and any core you might be working with will also likely provide you with fastq files, we are starting from this point.
+However, most public data is available in fastq format and a core facility may return your data to you in this format.
+We will start from fastq files.

 ### Step 1: Set up your output directory